A reader asks if most creditors agree to a Debt Management Plan – will they accept your offer of payment and agree to freeze interest and charges?

 If after a while many of your creditors are still adding interest and charges, so your debt situation is getting worse, then you can write to them ask them to reconsider.
 There are template letters here that you can use.
 But worrying about that before your DMP has started is premature.

 It is also possible that creditors will agree initially but will want to look again after 6 months or a year.
-And equally you should keep your DMP under review – a DMP is not a formal agreement that is guaranteed to last until your debts are cleared, but the flip side of this is that if you circumstances change you can alter or end the DMP.
+And you too should keep your DMP under review – it may be your best option at the moment, but this may change.
+A DMP is not a formal agreement that is guaranteed to last until your debts are cleared, but the flip side of this is that if your circumstances change you can alter or end the DMP.